 Patricia Holdings can register the company and provide you with all the compliance documents you need.

 It is the governing rules of the company setting out all the requirements of shareholders and officeholders of the company in plain English.

 No. You can adopt the "Replaceable Rules" from the Corporations Law but financial institutions will generally require a Constitution for opening bank accounts and other transactions.

 Can the Unlisted Public Companies Patricia Holdings sells be listed on the stock exchange?

 No. A listed company needs to meet significant legal and regulatory requirements to satisfy the "Listing Rules”.
 Preparing a company for listing is handled by solicitors or other professionals.

 When a company is incorporated does that give me an ABN (Australian Business Number)?

 No, ASIC supplies the ACN (Australian Company Number) and then you apply to the ATO (Australian Taxation Office) for the ABN after receiving your ACN.
 It is a separate process.

 Changes to your company?

 In the future you may need to change some of the particulars of your company.
 You may need to, for example, add or remove directors, change the companies share structure, transfer shares or change the companies address details.
 Patricia Holdings can help with all of your requirements including lodging the relevant documents with ASIC and providing you with the documents you need to minute the changes and keep your company register up to date.
-In most cases, we are able to deliver a PDF of all the required documents for $110 delivered as a PDF by email.
+In most cases, we are able to deliver a PDF of all the required documents from $100 (ex gst).